In a World of Big Data, Time to Insight Matters.

 Garbage in, garbage out.
 Most BI tools and newer generation data preparation tools do not have the capacity to determine if data is clean nor scrub or standardize it when it is not.
 For information to be trusted and shared, inherent data quality is required.

 You may not have an effective strategy for masking sensitive data bound for reports.
 You may need a more convenient way to secure data at risk ahead of time, and maybe reveal it later.

-Is there a way to address all of these problems at once ... to integrate, clean, and mask all this data so your analytic engine can consume it?
+Is there a way to address all of these problems at once ... to integrate, clean, and mask all this data so your analytic or data visualization tool can consume it?

 Data visualizations -- and thus answers to your business questions -- come faster when you use Voracity or CoSort to:

 - Filter, scrub, join, aggregate, and otherwise transform big data in a single job script and I/O pass